akacross/autovest/README.md

 # autovest

-Credits go to spnko for the orginal mod
+Credits go to spnko(oleg) for the orginal mod